-At Marketing Trends we are discovering what drives Australia’s top marketers.
-Neil, Marketing Manager at Atos Australia, tells us in this episode about the company’s “Future-Ready”approach and how his passion for Storytelling led him to Marketing.
+At Marketing Trends, we are discovering what drives Australia’s top marketers.
+Neil Els, Marketing Manager at Atos Australia, tells us in this episode about the company’s “Future-Ready” approach and how his passion for Storytelling led him to Marketing.

 I have always been interested in storytelling, whether it be lyrical or visual.
-When I saw the opportunity to do it in a business context which allows you to communicate your organization’s values, beliefs and even products/services, I grabbed it with both hands.
+When I saw the opportunity to do it in a business context, which allows you to communicate your organisation’s values, beliefs and even products/services, I grabbed it with both hands.

 If you weren’t working in marketing, in which other industry do you think you might be?